smu-cs-3353/22s-pa01-sussybaka/README.md

 # Project Description

 ## The Problem
-In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms to further our understanding of the inner workings of algorithms.
+In this project, we aim to use three different algorithms in order to find the most valuable orientation of pictures on a wall, and to analyze differences between said algorithms to further our understanding of these concepts.

 ## The Algorithms